MrE-Fog/datatheorem-api-secure-action/README.md

 Enabling this integration requires a valid Data Theorem API key.

-## Set your Data Theorem upload API key as a secret
+## Set your Data Theorem API key as a secret
 To find your Data Theorem API key, connect to https://www.securetheorem.com/mobile/sdlc/results_api_access using your Data Theorem account.
 Create an encrypted variable named `DT_RESULTS_API_KEY` in your Github repository.